 The College is approved for Veteran and Vocational Rehabilitation training.
 Eligible veterans, members of the National Guard, and the survivors and dependents of deceased and disabled veterans may be eligible to use their G.I. benefits.
 The Veterans Administration determines eligibility for benefits.

-The Military Enrollment Representative is the College's certifying official for veteran's benefits.
+The certifying official for veteran's benefits is located in the admissions office.